codeward-io/scan/README.md

 # Codeward Scan — GitHub Action

-Scan your repository for policy, license, and security issues using Codeward.
+Scan your repository for policy, license, vulnerability, and validation issues before merge.
+Codeward provides diff-aware scanning (focus only on what changed) to govern AI-assisted and human code changes with transparent, deterministic outputs (Markdown / HTML / JSON).
-This action runs the Codeward scanner Docker image against your code for PRs and main branch builds, and posts results back to your repository.

 - Image: `ghcr.io/codeward-io/scan:latest`
 - Action: `codeward-io/scan@v0.0.1` (pin to a release)

 ## Quick start
-Create a workflow at `.github/workflows/codeward-io-scan.yml`:
+Create a workflow at `.github/workflows/codeward-io-scan.yml` (minimal configuration — all inputs have defaults):

 ```yaml
 name: Codeward